Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 Principally, these provisions:

-In addition, the Australian Consumer Law prohibits the making of false or misleading representations in relation to goods, including as to their standard, quality or performance characteristics.
+In addition, the ACL prohibits the making of false or misleading representations in relation to goods, including as to their standard, quality or performance characteristics.
 Claims can be made to recover loss or damage that is suffered by reason of any such representation.

-Some defences to a claim will be available even if the evidence establishes that an autonomous vehicle did have a safety defect (for the purposes of the Australian Consumer Law) and that this defect was the cause of injury or death.
-In particular, it will be a defence where:
+Some defenses to a claim will be available even if the evidence establishes that an autonomous vehicle did have a safety defect (for the purposes of the ACL) and that this defect was the cause of injury or death.
+In particular, it will be a defense where:

-Aside from these provisions which impose potential liability on manufacturers of autonomous vehicles, the Australian Consumer Law also contains a regime for recalls of defective products, involving both reporting and other obligations when recalls are undertaken voluntarily, and the institution of mandatory recalls in some circumstances.
-Some particular issues:
+Aside from these provisions, which impose potential liability on manufacturers of autonomous vehicles, the ACL also contains a regime for recalls of defective products, involving both reporting and other obligations when recalls are undertaken voluntarily, and the institution of mandatory recalls in some circumstances.

-As discussed above, under the Australian Consumer Law goods are defective, and the manufacturer potentially liable, if their safety “is not such as persons generally are entitled to expect.”
+As discussed above, under the ACL goods are defective, and the manufacturer potentially liable, if their safety “is not such as persons generally are entitled to expect.”
 How, then, to determine whether or not an autonomous vehicle is as safe as the public is entitled to expect?

 The first question is, of course, what is a legitimate expectation of safety with respect to autonomous vehicles?
 This question must be answered in the context both of the continuum of the development of the technology, and the progression of driving system design through Levels 3 and 4, ultimately to Level 5, of automation.